Background with light gradient and lines

 Regardless of the outcome, a sales tax audit is a clear signal about where your systems can improve.
 Maybe your exemption certificate process needs tightening.
 Maybe your item taxability settings are inconsistent.
 Maybe use tax on purchases has been an afterthought.

 Make a short list of changes to implement after the audit closes.
 That way, the next audit letter, whenever it comes, will be less daunting because you will already have plugged the biggest holes.
+To avoid common pitfalls, review our guide on sales tax mistakes to avoid.

 Table of Contents